pikvm/pikvm/pages/cookbook.md

                 enabled: true  # Set it to true to enable
                 count: 1  # +1 drive, default value
                 default:  # Default configuration for the all extra drives
-                    cdrom: false  # Defaut value (false for the generic flash drive)
+                    cdrom: false  # Default value (false for the generic flash drive)
                     rw: false # Read-only by default
     ```
     If you specify `count: N`, you will create `N` additional drives configured the same way, as described in the `default` section.